 Dr. Rajiv Ranjan is a Reader (equivalent to non-distinguished full professor in the North American system) in Computing Science (Ranked #76 Times Higher Education Subject Ranking 2016/2017) at Newcastle University, United Kingdom.
-He is an internationally established scientist with about 225 peer-reviewed (scientific) publications and expertise in cloud computing, big data, and Internet of Things.
-He has secured more than $10 Million AUD (£5 Million+ GBP) in form of competitive research grants from both public and private agencies.
+He is an internationally established scientist with over 230 scientific publications and expertise in cloud computing, big data, and the Internet of Things.
+He has secured more than $12 Million AUD (£6 Million+ GBP) in form of competitive research grants from both public and private agencies.
 He is an innovator with strong and sustained academic and industrial impact and a globally recognized R&D leader with the proven track record.
 He serves on the editorial boards of top quality international journals including IEEE Transactions on Computers, IEEE Transactions on Cloud Computing, IEEE Cloud Computing, and Future Generation Computer Systems.

 He leads the Blue Skies section (department) of IEEE Cloud Computing, where his principal role is to identify and write about most important, cutting-edge research issues at the intersection of multiple, inter-dependent research disciplines within distributed systems research area including Internet of Things, Big Data Analytics, Cloud Computing, and Edge Computing.

 Before moving to Newcastle University, he was Julius Fellow (2013-2015), Senior Research Scientist (equivalent to Senior Lecturer in Australian/UK University Grading System) and Project Leader in the Digital Productivity and Services Flagship of Commonwealth Scientific and Industrial Research Organization (CSIRO – Australian Government’s Premier Research Agency).
 Prior to that, he was a Senior Research Associate (Lecturer level B) in the School of Computer Science and Engineering, University of New South Wales (UNSW).